 Features of WooCommerce Pre Order

-- The customer can order out of stock products.
+- The customer can order out-of-stock products.

 - The admin can set preorder status and availability date.